-Reps reject N45.32bn budget for Northeast - Vanguard News
+Reps Reject N45.32bn Budget for Northeast - Vanguard News

 They argued that the sum allocated to the North East Development Commission is insufficient to raise the standards of people in the conflict riddled region.

-The House, therefore, resolved that its Committees on Finance, Appropriation, and North East Development Commission should interface with the Ministry of Finance to see how to enhance provision for capital projects for the NEDC under the Service Wide Vote.
+The House therefore resolved to that its Committees on Finance, Appropriation and North East Development Commission should interface with the Ministry of Finance to see how to enhance provision for capital projects for the NEDC under the Service Wide vote.

 The Borno lawmaker stressed that “insurgency has claimed several lives, aggravated food insecurity, damaged road infrastructure, health and education sectors and others in the region, adding that only an intensive plan can restore these facilities”.